-- A. Seven important truths related to the Trinity: - 1.
+- A. I highlight seven important truths related to the Trinity: - 1.
 There is only one God. - 2.
-God forever dwells in three distinct Persons who are coequal as divine Persons. - 3.
-Each Person fully possesses all God's attributes-infinite in measure and eternal in duration. - 4.
-Each Person enjoys Their eternal, voluntary, mutual relationship of love, humility, and unity. - 5.
-Each Person is different in function and authority in their relationship and work. - 6.
-Each Person's work is unified, inseparable, and interdependent with the others' work. - 7.
-Each Person mutually dwells in the other two Persons. - B. Summary: One God exists forever as three distinct Persons, equal in nature as God and enjoying a deep relationship of love with each other, fully possessing the divine nature, yet differing in function and authority in their relationship and work together, while dwelling in each other. - C. #1.
+God forever dwells in three distinct persons who are coequal as divine persons. - 3.
+Each person enjoys an eternal, voluntary, mutual relationship of love, humility and unity. - 4.
+Each person fully possesses all of God's attributes-infinite measure and eternal duration. - 5.
+Each person is different in function and authority in their relationship and work. - 6.
+Each person's work is unified, inseparable, and interdependent with the other's work. - 7.
+Each person mutually dwells in the other two persons. - B. Summary: One God exists forever as three distinct persons, equal in nature as God and enjoying a deep relationship of love with each other, fully possessing the divine nature, yet differing in function and authority in their relationship and work together, while dwelling in each other. - C. #1.
 There is only one God.

-God is only one being.
-In His essence, He is one-His essential nature is one (Deut.
+God is only one being; He is essentially one-His essential nature is one (Deut.
 6:4; Isa.
 45:5-6, 21-22; 44:6-8).
 The apostles taught that there is one God (Rom.
 3:30; 1 Cor.
 8:6; 1 Tim.
 2:5).

-You believe that there is one God.
+- 19You believe that there is one God.
 You do well.
 (Jas.
-2:19)

-- D. #2.
-God forever dwells in three distinct Persons who are coequal as divine Persons.
+2:19) - D. #2.
+God forever dwells in three distinct persons who are coequal as divine persons.